-What is the ideal size of work teams?
-The matter of team size appears on the agenda each time a new team needs to be organized or an existing team is being assessed.
-Although not the only factor, the size of a team significantly influences team dynamics and potentially increases productivity levels.
+When it comes to building a startup, what is the right team size for a software development project?
+The matter of creating the right team size appears on the agenda each time a new team needs to be organized or an existing team is being assessed.

-All projects presuppose teamwork and can’t be completed effectively by one person.
-Your IT project might need a number of people working on it.
+Any project presupposes teamwork and can’t be completed effectively by one person.
+Your IT project might need several people working on it.
 However, if the team has too many members there is a hazard for the productivity level of each member to go down with the team’s growth.
-This theory has been called “Social Loafing” or the “Ringlemann Effect”.
+This theory has been called “Social Loafing” or the “Ringelmann Effect”.

-Consequently, some employees might want to weaken in their work resolve at their workplaces thinking that their lack of effort will be complemented by the overall team’s greater effort.
+Consequently, some employees might want to weaken their work resolve at their workplaces thinking that their lack of effort will be complemented by the overall team’s greater effort.
 Others won’t simply work hard as they did before because their efforts may be unacknowledged.
-Even if the company increases in overall output, it is not where it should be when their individual productivity level decreases.
+Even if the company increases in overall output, it’s not where it should be when their individual productivity level decreases.

-In the case of software development teams, the “Ringlemann Effect” is avoided by keeping the number of professionals to fill all necessary roles to a minimum.
-A competent PM selects the exact number of specialists for an IT project, oversees their work, and motivates the team to mitigate the “Ringlemann Effect.”
+In the case of software development team size, the “Ringelmann Effect” is avoided by keeping the number of professionals to fill all necessary roles to a minimum.
+A competent PM selects the exact number of specialists for an IT project, oversees their work, and motivates the team to mitigate the “Ringelmann Effect.”

 How many people do you need to fill the unique roles and responsibilities on the team?
 You should make sure that there is no skills gap in your team.
 On the other hand, too many people with the same skills in your team might lead some people to loaf and be less productive.